wagerfield/parallax/README.md

 import Parallax from 'parallax-js'
 ```

 Of course you can also simply copy over the compiled file from the `dist` folder and include it like any other 3rd party script.
+Make sure to run `npm install` in the Parallax folder to compile the project.
+Or download the precompiled files from the [release section](https://github.com/wagerfield/parallax/releases).

 ```html
 <script src="dist/parallax.js"></script>